 Note: Channel 165 exists as an FCC channel, but tends to provide the shortest range of all 5 GHz channels because it is near the end of the UNII-2 band.
 For this reason, Channel 165 has traditionally been allocated for use by cordless telephones- those telephones advertised to operate at 5.8 GHz.
 Many, but not all Wi-Fi providers disable this channel for 802.11a and 802.11n operation due to the shorter range and the mutual interference between cordless phones and Wi-Fi devices that further impact performance and reliability.
-Summit supports all channels in the 5 GHz operating band except channel 165.
+Laird supports all channels in the 5 GHz operating band except channel 165.

 A radio programmed for the Worldwide domain may not be limited to the channels listed in the table above.
 The radio can use IEEE 802.11d support or Worldwide mode to adapt itself to the channels that are available on the APs in the vicinity.

 CKIP (Cisco Key Integrity Protocol) and CMIC (Cisco Message Integrity Check) are Cisco-defined predecessors to WPA TKIP and are supported only on Cisco Wi-Fi infrastructure.
 An SCU profile setting of CKIP (not CKIP-EAP) means that the encryption keys are defined in SCU.
 An SCU profile setting of CKIP-EAP means that the encryption keys are derived dynamically from an EAP authentication.

 Note: If the SCU active profile has an encryption setting of CKIP or CKIP EAP, then the Laird Wi-Fi radio associates or roams successfully to an access point that is configured with the following:

 Note: Laird recommends the use of TKIP or WPA2.